 The Indian web-series have discovered huge audience by now.
 And it is sincerely very invigorating to watch a show that dives into something that exists all around us yet has a somewhat dark side.

 I really liked watching Laakhon Mein Ek.
 And I recommend you to watch it too.
-Just visit its Amazon Prime Video page.
+Just Watch Lakhon Mein Ek on Amazon Prime .